-The name of the industry and company to be examined is due by Friday January 21, 2022 by 6:00 p.m (London ON time).
+The name of the industry and company to be examined is due by Friday September 22, 2023 at 6:00 p.m.
 Each group needs to send the information to me for approval.
 It is first come first served in terms of the companies to be analyzed; that is, groups may not be able to analyze the same company another group has selected.

-Note: The peer evaluation is considered a mandatory part of the course requirement and it must by submitted by Friday March 25, 2022 by 6:00 p.m.
-(London ON time).
-If the evaluation is not submitted by this date then your individual grade on the assignment will be reduced by 5 marks.
-A late penalty will also apply if the group project is not submitted by the deadline.
+Note: The peer evaluation is considered a mandatory part of the course requirement and it must by completed by Friday November 24, 2023 at 6:00 p.m.
+If the form is not completed by this date then your individual grade on the assignment will be reduced and a late penalty will be applied to your project mark.
+A late penalty will also apply if the project is not submitted by the deadline.
 The penalty is 5 marks/day.
-For example, if the original group mark was 80% and the project was submitted one day late, the adjusted group mark would be 75%.
+For example, if your original group mark was 80% and the project was submitted one day late, your adjusted mark would be 75%.